codelittinc/incubator-resources/best_practices/servers.md

 **Disclaimer: This is meant to serve as a primer and a base.
 You should extend upon it as your needs dictate**

 ###First things first
 We don't even have a password for our root user.
 We'll want to select something random and complex.
 We use a password manager's password generater set to the most difficult setting.
 The PW manager saves the password and it is encrypted with access only given by a long master password.
 A couple of redundancies are provided here (long, complex, random password + password is stored behind encryption/another long password).
-You'll only need this if you can't SSH in or lose your sudo password.
+Whether you use a PW manager or some other means, keep this safe and behind some form of encryption.
+You'll only need this root password if you lose your sudo password.

 `# passwd`